phenolophthaleinum/phastDNA/README.md

 #### Prediction

-- multi-threaded processor - the more threads, the faster phastDNA will run
+- multi-threaded processor - the more threads, the faster phastDNA should run

 #### Training

-- multi-threaded processor - the more threads, the faster phastDNA will run
+- multi-threaded processor - the more threads, the faster phastDNA should run
-- => 10 GB RAM - this is a safe number, since 10 GB was enough for most of the runs on Edwards et. al. dataset.
+- => 10 GB RAM - this is a safe number, since 10 GB was enough for most of the runs on Edwards et al. dataset.
 RAM usage also depends on settings - higher min and max k-mer size will result in higher memory allocation, as well as higher number of input sequences.
 - 10 GB of disk space, under the same conditions as the memory requirement.
 Also, an SSD is recommended, since phastDNA performs quite a bit of IO operations.
 HDD will work, but will be significantly slower.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>